GirottoLLS/Social-Media-and-Academic-Impact/README.md

 ## Exploratory Data Analysis
-- Mostsly undergradute and graduate students responded the research.
+- Mostly undergradute and graduate students 19 to 22 yrs old responded the research.
 - Equal number of male and female students distributed in 'single', 'in a relationship' with minority group 'it's complicated'
+- Serious mental health impacts and social media addicion reported

 <p align="center">
   <img src="Images/desciptives1.png" width="600"/>